Marig

 30% chance of a room being available, 15% of a suite.

-472. Fair Wind Tavern Kenelm & Ketter Bruth, owners - A small brewery and pub which makes Fair Wind Rum from an old family recipe.
+472. South Breeze Tavern Kenelm & Ketter Bruth, owners - A small brewery and pub which makes the popular and potent South Breeze Rum.
 They depend on sugar cane (or cane syrup) imported from the Southern Isles for their product, making it moderately expensive here.
-This tavern is run by two portly brothers and their families.
-It was founded years ago by their father and uncle.
+This tavern is run by two portly brothers and their families, and is now in its third generation of operation.

 504. Restaurant - Mama Shell’s Eatery